Ash-Kulkarni/pyddb/docs/jupyter-notebooks.md

 # Digital Design Brief - Jupyter Notebooks

+## Why Jupyter Notebooks?

+You can find our written PDF guide for what Jupyter Notebooks are and why we would use them [here.](https://arup.sharepoint.com/:b:/s/DigitalDesignBriefApplication/EUJqsHNKmrFIvWHDhFznrKgBva9M0eadk7jr0TPmJEGFWA?e=AhvgIC)

 ## Virtual Environment Setup

 To ensure you're using the virtual environment, you'll need to create a virtual environment, activate it, and the create a kernel using the virtual environment.
 You can then launch notebooks from within the environment.